xluxeq/GPT3-Telegram-Chatbot/README.md

-help - Show quick help command. reset - Reset the conversation. retry - Retry the current input.
-/username - Set your character.
-See /help
-/character - Set the bot character.
+help - Show quick help command. reset - Reset the conversation. retry - Retry the current input. username - Set your character.
+See /help character - Set the bot character.
 See /help
 ```

 To set your character see this example: